 ✓ Any other income from commerce, industry, agriculture, transportation services.

 ✓ Income from any other activity not mentioned above.

 ✓ Spouse Allowance not working: THB 60,000

 ✓ Child allowance: THB 30,000.00 per child, under 20 years old working or not or under 25 years old and studying at university whatever the country.
-There is not limitation with the number of children.
-Even if the 2 parents have an income both can claim 30,000 THB per child.
+There is no limitation on the number of children.
+Even if the two parents have an income, both can claim 30,000 THB per child.

 ✓ Support of a disabled person with an income not more than 30,000 THB: 60,000 THB

 ✓ Parents of more than 60 years old, working with an income less than 30,000 THB: THB 30,000.00

 ✓ Retirement mutual fund: payments up to THB 500,000 but not over 15% of wages.